tideworks/spartan-launcher/README.md

 Working with the lambda-centric **spartan** `Flow` interfaces is rather eye opening in itself - it is a much more accomodating programming model than the `Flow` interfaces programming model introduced in Java 9.
 Frankly, that was the old style of Java programming that predates Java 8 and it is unfortunate that reactive programming for Java, as introduced in Java 9, was based on this (the reactive programming standard it is adhering to is just plain out of date in respect to contemporary Java programming practices).

-One thing that will be observed is the **spartan** `Flow` interfaces deal with `InputStream` and `OutputStream` as the intent is to allow direct use of the stream communication pipes to the child worker process.
+One thing that will be noticed is that the **spartan** `Flow` interfaces deal with `InputStream` and `OutputStream`.
+The intent is to allow direct use of the stream communication pipes to the child worker process.
 The Java 9 `Flow` approach uses generic type templating and passes materialized objects to a subscriber.
-My personal use of **spartan** child worker processes to date is such that their output is consumed by a special zero-garbage text line reader class and then regular expressions in combination to `CharSequence` are used to match on a command syntax.
+My personal use of **spartan** child worker processes to date is such that their output is consumed by a special zero-garbage text line reader class in combination with regular expressions acting on a `CharSequence` buffer, and which match some simple command language syntax.
 Consequently a child worker process can be monitored by a supevisor in an infinitely running 24/7 manner and yet generate virtually no heap garbage - a desirable characteristic.

 An object serialization abstraction layer could further be devised on top of this API, though, if one preferred to work with Java objects instead.

 ## Conclusion

-In other programming languages, what **spartan** empowers would perhaps not be very special.
+In other programming languages what **spartan** empowers would perhaps not be very special.
 Concurrent programming via processes is a rather ancient practice in computing.
 All manner of stalwart programs that run as services on Linux, like PostreSQL, MySQL, Redis (many others) - and desktop applications such as Chrome browser and lately the Firefox brower - utilize multi-process concurrent programming as core to how they are designed and operate.

 However, for the Java language, where this manner of programming now becomes so facile, its very much like a new landscape of program architecture is presenting itself.
 Enjoy.